Gu-ddy/StockPriceForecasting/README.md

 ## Datasets
 All used data is available inside the dedicated folder, nonetheless, cleaning and simple feature engineering operations were performed before conducting the analysis, for details look at the main notebook.

+## Usage
+For ready-to-go usage and to reproduce the results, you can simply run the notebook installing the dependencies indicated in *Requirements.txt*.

 ## Future work
 There are several improvements that could be carried out, among them we have:
 * Including fundamental analysis (only for the network).